vignettes/RAIDS.Rmd

 requireNamespace("BSgenome.Hsapiens.UCSC.hg38", quietly=TRUE)) {

-## Chromosome length information
+## Chromosome length information is required

 ## chr23 is chrX, chr24 is chrY and chrM is 25